gcc-mirror/gcc/gcc/ada/doc/gnat_rm/implementation_defined_characteristics.rst

                        IEEE 80-bit Extended on x86 architecture
 ====================== ===============================================

-The default rounding mode specified by the IEEE 754 Standard is assumed for static computations, i.e. round to nearest, ties to even.
-The input routines yield correctly rounded values for Short_Float, Float and Long_Float at least.
+The default rounding mode specified by the IEEE 754 Standard is assumed both for static and dynamic computations (that is, round to nearest, ties to even).
+The input routines yield correctly rounded values for Short_Float, Float, and Long_Float at least.
 The output routines can compute up to twice as many exact digits as the value of ``T'Digits`` for any type, for example 30 digits for Long_Float; if more digits are requested, zeros are printed.

 *
   "The small of an ordinary fixed point type.
 See 3.5.9(8)."